lazyscribe/lazyscribe/docs/how-to/tag.rst

     project = Project(fpath="project.json", mode="w")

-Then, while logging an experiment, we can add our tag using :py:meth:`lazyscribe.Experiment.tag`:
+Then, while logging an experiment, we can add our tag using :py:meth:`lazyscribe.experiment.Experiment.tag`:

 .. code-block:: python